ElishaMendez/ElishaMendez/README.md

 I also have a strong background in pharmacy operations and scheduling analysis, and I’m working toward becoming a healthcare analyst.

-The projects I enjoy working on are workflow are Healthcare Ops: Scheduling, inventory, and all things Data Analytics What I’m Currently Working On is building my skills in SQL, Excel, Tableu & Learning how to use GitHub to share and track my projects
+The projects I enjoy working on are workflow are Healthcare Ops: Scheduling, inventory, and all things Data Analytics What I’m Currently Working On is building my skills in SQL, Excel, Tableu & learning how to use GitHub to share and track my projects

 I'm also putting together a portfolio website (coming soon)